 Back when John was barely one years old, I saw this post on Skip to My Lou.
 I knew one day I would do something similar for John's birthday since it is so close to Christmas.
 I LOVED the idea of Santa showing up and it was just so sweet.
 I originally wanted John's party in the morning so we could do a breakfast with Santa but instead decided to use the now popular 'cookies and milk' themed party with a holiday twist.

 The party all began with this invitation that I created using photoshop.
 I love how it turned out and it is certainly unique!
-(It is for sale in my Etsy shop and can easily be modified to a non-christmas party!)

 When guests walked in the house, the first thing they would see was a hot chocolate bar.
 I had a coffee pot of hot water so they could use Swiss Miss packets to make hot chocolate.
 I also set out toppings (marshmallows, candy canes, whipped cream, and sprinkles) to make it extra yummy!
 I wanted to get disposable coffee mugs, but found insulated 'hot' cups at the dollar store instead.
 So I put Christmas stickers on them to make them more festive.